What is the invoicing process? 9 steps to get paid faster

 Invoicing software can automate tasks like:

-- Pricing and calculations: Remember your rates and calculate taxes automatically
+- Calculating prices and taxes: Store your rates and apply them automatically

-- Bank reconciliation: Show which invoices are paid and which are overdue
+- Reconciling bank transactions: See which invoices are paid and which are overdue

-- Payment reminders: Send follow-up emails without you lifting a finger
+- Sending payment reminders: Follow up with customers without lifting a finger

-- Recurring invoices: Bill regular customers on a set schedule
+- Creating recurring invoices: Bill regular customers on a set schedule

-- Mobile invoicing: Let you send invoices from your phone, anywhere
+- Invoicing on the go: Send invoices from your phone, anywhere

 The right invoicing software connects to your accounting system, so data flows through without manual entry.
-That means fewer errors and faster payments.
+That means greater accuracy and faster payments.

 7. Accept online payments

-Online payment options can get you paid faster by removing friction for your customers, and some invoice financing services make cash available within 24 hours of uploading a bill.
-The easier it is to pay, the sooner they'll do it.
+Online payment options get you paid faster by removing friction for your customers.
+Some invoice financing services make cash available within 24 hours of uploading a bill.
+The easier you make it to pay, the sooner your customers will do it.

 Popular options include:

-- Debit and credit cards: Familiar and convenient for most customers
+- Debit and credit cards: Offer familiar, convenient payment for most customers

-- Digital wallets: Apple Pay, Google Pay, and similar services
+- Digital wallets: Accept Apple Pay, Google Pay, and similar services

-- Bank transfers: Direct payments with no card fees
+- Bank transfers: Receive direct payments with no card fees

-- Payment services: PayPal and other automated clearing houses
+- Payment services: Use PayPal and other automated clearing houses

 Most providers charge a small transaction fee, but setup is free.
-If your customers already pay on time, you're probably fine.
-But if they're slow, an easy payment option could speed them up.
+If your customers already pay on time, your current setup works well.
+For customers who need extra encouragement, an easy payment option can help.

 With Xero's Tap to Pay feature, you can accept contactless payments directly from your phone, making it simple for customers to pay invoices on the spot.